 Adjusts the gain of capsules before analog to digital conversion.
 Optimize mic gain so that the capsule signal is not clipping.
 Changes made to this control will be reflected in Mic Gain mode on the microphone itself.

-Rotating the control to the left increases the amount of live microphone signal in the mix, while rotating the knob to the right increases the amount of stereo host playback in the mix.
-This adjustment only affects the stereo audio signal sent to the headphone output.
+Rotating the control to the left increases the amount of live microphone signal in the headphone mix, while rotating the knob to the right increases the amount of stereo host playback in the mix.
+This adjustment only affects the stereo audio signal sent to the headphone output on Spatial Mic USB.
 Changes made to this control will be reflected in Mix mode on the microphone itself.

 Adjusted level of headphone signal present on microphone HP output.
 Changes made to this control will be reflected in HP mode on the microphone itself.

 Mutes the signal coming from microphone capsules.
-This button functions the same as long pressing the knob on the front of Spatial Mic.
+This button functions the same as long pressing the knob on the front of Spatial Mic USB.

 - Off – no metering or LEDs on